SharkSnack/pokemon-sv/content/guides/tera-raid.md

   <img src="../images/raid/debuffs.jpg"/>
 </div>

-★6 bosses have 2500 HP and shields cover between 25\~40% depending on the boss (upwards of 1000 HP).<br/>Therefore, immediately attacking without buffs or debuffs and risking shield activation is a terrible idea.<br/>It's best to boost attackers and weaken the boss and aim for a one-shot if possible to skip the shield.<br/>※ Press the Y button to check current status of player and boss pokemon.
+★6 bosses have thousands of HP and shields cover between 25\~40% depending on the boss.<br/>Therefore, immediately attacking without buffs or debuffs and risking shield activation is a terrible idea.<br/>It's best to boost attackers and weaken the boss and aim for a one-shot if possible to skip the shield.<br/>※ Press the Y button to check current status of player and boss pokemon.

 #### Buffs (Moves)